atsepkov/puzzles/interviews/hard/hearthstone/README.md

 - once played, the card is discarded and can't be played again (unless another minion/spell returns the card to player's hand)
 - player can play as many cards as they wish per turn but the total cost per turn can never exceed 10 mana crystals
 - players alternate taking turns
-- "battlecry" effect is triggered when the card is played
+- "Battlecry" effect is triggered when the card is played
-- "inspire" effect is triggered when player uses their hero power, hero power costs 2 mana and can only be used once per turn (assume hero power has no other effect)
-- "deathrattle" effect is triggered when a minion dies (ignore it since there is no attacking)
+- "Deathrattle" effect is triggered when a minion dies (ignore it since there is no attacking)
 - any random event can be assumed to produce the best possible result at the time it is played (i.e. copying a random spell can copy any spell that hasn't been played yet)
 - your program only needs to account for the abilities of cards in these 2 decks, not any other Hearthstone cards